dacgray/How-to-Write-and-Deploy-a-PHP-Lambda-Function-with-SAM-CLI/README.md

 Yep, it is working
 ```

-## 2. Replicate the Lambda API Flow with cURL from host
+## 2. Replicate the Lambda API Flow with cURL from Host

 In one terminal build and run with docker: